pixee/codemodder-specs/logging.md

 Notice there is very little context for the log message.
 The log message doesn't show the timestamp, origin, thread, or any other contextual metadata.
 We believe CLI users would prefer a very simple, undecorated set of messages.

 ## `json` output

 For `json` output, we expect a message like the following:

 ```
 $ ./run-my-codemod.sh (...) /my/project
 { "level" : "INFO", "message" : "[starting]" }
 { "level" : "INFO", "message" : "codemodder: java/1.2" }
 ```

+The level should be one of `DEBUG`, `INFO`, or `ERROR`.
+In general:
+ - `ERROR` messages should contain unexpected errors
+ - `INFO` should contain information about changes
+ - `DEBUG` should contain diagnostic or forensic information

 # Verbosity